HST 201 Module #3

 Forum Discussion #4

-Sometimes when simplifying history for children, some of the minutiae is lost.
-Listen to this rockin’ tune.
+Sometimes when simplifying history for comedy, some of the minutiae is lost.
 Then answer the following question:

 Need help?
 Remember the Discussion Board Rubric.